MicrosoftDocs/azure-docs/articles/synapse-analytics/sql-analytics/get-started-connect-sqlcmd.md

 * **Password (-P):** Password associated with the user

-For example, your connection string might look like the following:
+Your connection string might look like the following example:

 **SQL on-demand**